glouppe/info8010-deep-learning/lecture6.md

 ## Pre-trained models

 In recent years, training from scratch has become the .bold[exception], not the rule.
 Almost all practical vision systems start from a pre-trained backbone.
 Many models pre-trained on large datasets are publicly available.

-These can be used
+Pre-trained models can be used
 - as feature extractors (.italic[transfer learning])
 - or for smart initialization (.italic[fine-tuning]).